TylerJang27/CardGame_cs308/doc/progress4/final_assignments.md

 ### API_CHANGES.md

+THIS IS DUE BEFORE OUR DEMO ON TUESDAY!

 Changes to API

 ### Example Games

+I THINK THIS IS STILL REQUIRED:

 For each of the three games (two different games, one as a mod), create a 1-2 minute video of playing the game with voice over.